marknorrapscm/serverless-media-portal/README.md

 ### 3.1 Create your user account

-The idea behind this authentication is to make it as simple as possible for older family members.
-The auth system is explained in greater detail in the technical section.
+The authentication system is designed to be as easy as possible for older family members to use.
+For a deeper explanation, check the technical details section at the end.

 When the backend is first deployed, it automatically creates a temporary admin user with the following credentials: